Plant-Based Meat Alternatives and Meat Substitutes

 Founded in 1983, Sunshine Burger makes vegan burgers that are non-GMO, organic, gluten-free, contain no fillers or preservatives, are free of soy, corn, oats, eggs, dairy, peanut, and tree-nuts, and are made with all whole food ingredients.
 All products are Non-GMO Project Verified, and made without the use of toxic, synthetic pesticides or fertilizers.
 Burger flavors include Garden Herb, Loco Chipotle, Black Bean Southwest, Barbeque, Falafel, Shiitake Mushroom, Hemp and Sage Breakfast, and Original.
 Available at Whole Foods Market, Wegmans, Sprouts, Raley’s and more.

 Quorn products are made from a fungus-based ferment called a Mycoprotein.
 The products are originally made from mushrooms.
 Mycoprotein is a nutritionally healthy protein that is meat free and naturally low in saturated fat and high in protein and fiber.
 Quorn products have the taste appearance and texture of meat.
 Products include Quorn Meat Free Chicken Pieces and Quorn Standard Sausages.
+Plus they have a great holiday roast!
 Available at Raley’s, Whole Foods Market, Woodman’s, Publix, Safeway, Wegmans, Walmart, Fred Meyer, Target, Albertsons, Shaws, Tops, Kroger and more.

 Sweet Earth makes a variety of products including Seitan, Veggie Burgers, Burritos and Benevolent Bacon.
 High quality ingredients are used and sourced.
 They are 100% plant-based, sustainable, cholesterol free, GMO free, nitrate free, antibiotic free, and of course — cruelty free!
 Available at Whole Foods Market, Target and online.

 Made by Turtle Island Foods, a family owned and operated company, Tofurky makes tempeh and vegetarian turkey replacement products from a blend of wheat protein and organic tofu.
 Products are made in small batches using all organic and natural ingredients.
 All products are kosher, vegan, free of preservatives, MSG, and artificial ingredients, and are made with organic soybeans and organic tofu.
+Plus, they make a great holiday roast!
 Available at Raley’s, Safeway, Sprouts, Lucky, Whole Foods Market, Fred Meyer, Quality Foods Center and more.

 Made by VegeUSA, Vegetarian Plus products are all-natural and made from 100% vegan ingredients and include vegan beef, chicken, fish, lamb, pork, shrimp, tuna and turkey.
 Products are available in specialized outlets, mainstream grocers, discount retailers, club stores and online.